Fab2bprog/Radinus/README.md

 The use of this source code, its modification and its compilation requires at least possession of a Windev PCSoft license in version 28 or higher.

 Radinus version 0.20
-- Code optimizations to improve speed: tests done with test sets of 20,000 bank transactions
+- Code optimizations to improve speed: tests done with test sets of 35,000 bank transactions
+- Improved dashboard display and RIB editing window
+- Ergonomics optimization window balance evolution curve

 Radinus version 0.19
 - Fixed a bug preventing the integration of transactions from a bank file.